 IYAF brings some of the greatest young talent from around the world to Kingston for a week of inventive, inspiring and groundbreaking theatre, music, dance, comedy and visual art.

 The 10th anniversary Festival will run from 6 – 15 July 2018 at venues across Kingston.

 Belle said of her win: “I am very happy that my design was chosen, I never thought that I would win.

-“The idea behind my design is to show how the festival is such an important event in Kingston by featuring famous Kingston landmarks such as the River Thames and the phone box sculpture.
+“The idea behind my design is to show how the festival is such an important generic tramadol in canada event in Kingston by featuring famous Kingston landmarks such as the River Thames and the phone box sculpture.